XSCE/xsce/docs/INSTALL.rst

 Supported Network Modes
 =======================

-At the administrative console at http://schoolserver/admin (username and password are available but not widely published) a user can select one of three server roles:
+At the administrative console at http://schoolserver/admin (username:xsce-admin password:g0adm1n -- note the numbers 0,1) a user can select one of three server roles:

    * Lan-Conatoller (Local Area Network) - In this mode, the server configures clients with ip addresses (dhcpd - dynamic host configuration protocol), name resolution (defines schoolserver for all clients)
    * Gateway -- does dhcpd (ip addresses),name lookup (dns), firewall, local web page cache for faster retrieval the second time, content filtering to block porn(dansguardian), site "whitelists" if wanted